zagrox/task/github-integration.md

-# GitHub Integration for MailZila Task Manager
+# GitHub Integration for Task Manager

-This document explains how to set up GitHub integration for the MailZila task manager to synchronize tasks with GitHub issues.
+This document explains how to set up GitHub integration for the Task manager to synchronize tasks with GitHub issues.

 ## Configuration